Code-Institute-Submissions/-Eamonn5P-Fitness-with-Eamonn-/README.md

 <li><a href="https://fonts.google.com/" rel="nofollow">Google Fonts:</a> Google fonts were used to import the 'Nunito' and 'PT Sans' font into the style.css file which is used on all pages throughout the project.</li>
 <li><a href="https://git-scm.com/" rel="nofollow">Git:</a> Git was used for version control by utilizing the Gitpod terminal to commit to Git and Push to GitHub.</li>
 <li><a href="https://github.com/" rel="nofollow">GitHub:</a> GitHub is used to store the projects code after being pushed from Git.</li>
+<li><a href="https://fontawesome.com/" rel="nofollow">Font Awesome:</a> Font Awesome was used for icons on the About section and for social media icons on the footer.</li>
 </ul>

 <hr>